nullthefirst/nullthefirst/README.md

 Hi there, my name is **Tey**.

-I am a software engineer turned product specialist.
+I am a software engineer turned product strategist.

 As a t-shaped entrepreneur, I help businesses create tech-enabled value.